-To determine whether there is a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, we compared the volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with section 773(a) of the Act.
-If we determine that no viable home market exists, we may, if appropriate, use a respondent's sales of the foreign like product to a third-country market as the basis for comparison market sales in accordance with section 773(a)(1)(C) of the Act.
+To determine whether there is a sufficient volume of sales in the home market to serve as a viable basis for calculating NV, we compared the volume of home market sales of the foreign like product to the volume of U.S. sales of the subject merchandise, in accordance with section 773(a) of the Act and 19 CFR 351.404.
+If we determine that no viable home market exists, we may, if appropriate, use a respondent's sales of the foreign like product to a third-country market as the basis for comparison market sales in accordance with section 773(a)(1)(C) of the Act and 19 CFR 351.404(b).

-Based on this comparison, we preliminarily determine that, pursuant to 19 CFR 351.404(b), Gupta and Norma did not have viable home markets during the POR, because the volume of their home market sales of the foreign like product were less than five percent of their aggregate volume of U.S. sales of the subject merchandise.
-Because we find that the aggregate quantity of the foreign like product sold by Gupta in a third country market was greater than five percent of the aggregate volume of their respective U.S. sales, we used third-country sales as the basis for NV, in accordance with section 773(a)(1)(B)(ii) of the Act.
-We also preliminarily find that the aggregate quantity of the foreign like product sold by Norma in any third country market was less than five percent of the aggregate volume of their respective U.S. sales, and therefore, Norma had no viable third-country market.
-Accordingly, for Norma, we used CV as the basis for calculating NV, in accordance with section 773(a)(4) of the Act.
+Based on this comparison, we preliminarily determine that, pursuant to 19 CFR 351.404(b), Gupta and the Norma Group did not have viable home markets during the POR because the volume of their home market sales of the foreign like product were less than five percent of their aggregate volume of U.S. sales of the subject merchandise.35 Because we find that the aggregate quantity of the foreign like product that Gupta sold in a third-country market was greater than five percent of the aggregate volume of its U.S. sales, we used third-country sales as the basis for NV, in accordance with section 773(a)(1)(B)(ii) of the Act.36 We also preliminarily find that the aggregate quantity of the foreign like product that the Norma Group sold in any third-country market was less than five percent of the aggregate volume of its U.S. sales, and therefore, that Norma Group had no viable third-country market.
+Accordingly, for the Norma Group, we used CV as the basis for calculating NV, in accordance with section 773(a)(4) of the Act.37